MackHartley/FakeNewsClassifier/README.md

 * News dataset to train and test the TF-IDF classifier (80% training - 20% testing).
 It has 6335 rows with title, text, and label (fake/real).
 You can find the original dataset in this [repository](https://github.com/GeorgeMcIntire/fake_real_news_dataset).

 * Domains dataset to train the k-nearest neighbors (KNN) classifier.
 It contains about 200 fake sites found on Kaggle and about 200 hand-picked list of reliable sites from Google News.
 We used this [dataset](http://commoncrawl.org/2017/08/webgraph-2017-may-june-july/) from the [Common Crawl](http://commoncrawl.org/) to find the pagerank and harmonic centrality values for the domains in this dataset.
+This file is has 90 million entries and takes two hours to download.
+We have attached a smaller file with 10k entries just for you to test.

 ## Core Features